YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/CardList.md

 {% endraw %}

 ## UI example {#UIExample}
-The following examples show how each card type is used to present information on the Clova app distributed by {{ book.OrientedService }}.
+The following examples show how each card type is used to present information on the Clova app distributed by {{ book.ServiceEnv.OrientedService }}.

 | `Type1` | `Type2` |
 |-------|-------|